 Attendance Lists View updated attendance lists by County or by Name for those who have attended an BAE course in the last four years.

-Steps to find BAE Training & Certification Step-by-step instructions on how to find the Board of Appeal & Equalization section on the MN Department of Revenue’s website.
-A roster of trained members by county can also be found as well as certificates of completion.
+Board of Appeal & Equalization: Steps to find Training and/or Certification Step-by-step instructions on how to find the Board of Appeal & Equalization section on the MN Department of Revenue’s website and register.
+NOTE: It takes up to FIVE business days to receive your username and password when registering.

 Board of Appeal and Equalization Further Information